Functional equations for orbifold wreath products: Introduction

-In \cite{farsiseaton1}, for a finitely generated discrete group $\Gamma$, the authors introduced the $\Gamma$--sectors associated to a Lie groupoid $\mathcal{G}$, which generalized Tamanoi's $\Gamma$--sector decomposition to the case of an arbitrary orbifold.
+In \cite{farsiseaton1}, for a finitely generated discrete group $\Gamma$, the authors introduced the $\Gamma$-sectors associated to a Lie groupoid $\mathcal{G}$, which generalized Tamanoi's $\Gamma$-sector decomposition to the case of an arbitrary orbifold.
 The relationship between this construction, quotient presentations of orbifolds, and generalized loop spaces for orbifolds was studied in \cite{farsiseaton2}.
-In \cite{farsiseaton3}, this relationship was used to extend Tamanoi's generating functions for the extension by free abelian groups of the Euler and Euler--Satake characteristics of wreath symmetric product orbifolds to the case of orbifolds presented by the quotient of a closed manifold by the locally free action of a compact, connected Lie group.
-Note that this includes the case of all closed, effective orbifolds by \cite[Theorem 2.19]{moerdijkmrcun}.
+In \cite{farsiseaton3}, this relationship was used to extend Tamanoi's generating functions for the extension by free abelian groups $\Gamma = \Z^{\ell}$ of the Euler and Euler--Satake characteristics of wreath symmetric product orbifolds to the case of closed effective orbifolds by using their presentation as the quotient of a closed manifold by the locally free action of a compact, connected Lie group \cite[Theorem 2.19]{moerdijkmrcun}.
+See also \cite{wang} for the generating function for the stringy orbifold Euler characteristic, corresponding to $\Gamma = \Z^2$.